walles/exactype/README.md

 numeric keyboard for a while

 # TODO Before Getting the First Beta Tester
+* Make keyboard a bit higher
+* Think about the vertical spacing of the keys; there seems to be more distance between adjacent lines than between the lines and the edges.
+Should this be adjusted?
 * Flash an image of where on the keyboard the user hit above the keyboard on every tap
 * Add a .travis.yml build config running the unit tests
 * Make the SHIFT key look like a SHIFT key